squirrelscan/.github/profile/README.md

 # squirrelscan 🐿️

-Website auditing tool for the cli and cloud
+Website auditing tool for the cli and cloud - audit websites for performance, security, seo and 250+ other rules.

 ## Install